damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 ### Multiple Issue Boards (EE Starter)

-Issue Boards were improved for EE users by allowing more than one issue board for a given project.
+Issue Boards were improved for [EE Starter](https://about.gitlab.com/products/) users by allowing more than one issue board for a given project.
 This is great for large projects with more than one team, or in situations where a repository is used to host the code of multiple products.

 ![Multiple Issue Boards](/images/8_13/m_ib.gif)